 An aspect of Sandifer syndrome that aids in diagnosis is its frequent coincidence with feeding the baby, gastroesophageal reflux, esophagitis, and hiatal hernia.
 These issues involving the upper digestive tract together with characteristic twisting postures indicate that a baby has Sandifer syndrome.
 Sandifer syndrome and gastroesophageal reflux disease are closely related.

 In a typical attack of Sandifer syndrome, a baby's back will arch suddenly.
 With their back flexed, their head and legs also splay out backward.
 They become stiff.
 Other expressions of the syndrome include nodding head movements, twisting or tilting of the head, or thrashing limbs.
-Many babies will also exhibit involuntary eye movements.
+Many babies also exhibit involuntary eye movements.

 Hiatal hernias sometimes accompany Sandifer syndrome.
 A hernia happens when an organ pushes through an opening in its protective surroundings into an area it isn't supposed to be.
 With a hiatal hernia, the upper stomach pushes up through the hiatus, the opening between the esophagus and the stomach.